 Lates stappersii (Boulenger 1914) in honor of physician-biologist Louis Stappers (1883-1916), head of the Belgian mission to the Congo, who led an expedition to lakes Tanganyika and Moero in 1911-1913 and collected type

-Lates uwisara Pethiyagoda & Gill 2012 named for Burmese poet and Buddhist monk Hla Kyaw (1889-1929), later known as U Wisara (“U” is an honorific, not a name), who died in prison after a 166-day hunger strike against British rule in Burma (now Myanmar); his death energized Burma’s nascent independence movement [a noun in apposition, without the patronymic “i”]
+Lates uwisara Pethiyagoda & Gill 2012 named for Burmese poet and Buddhist monk Hla Kyaw (1889-1929), later known as U Wisara (“U” is an honorific, not a name), who died in prison after a 166-day hunger strike against British rule in Burma (now Myanmar); his death energized Burma’s nascent independence movement [a noun in apposition, without the genitive “i”]

 Psammoperca Richardson 1848 psammos, sand; perca, perch, referring to its “granular” teeth, which Richardson used to distinguish it from other Australian “Percidae”